- When you focus on details you always feel like you’ve made a mistake

 Get rid of your scale!

 Don’t put the cart before the horse.
-Instead of focusing on the weight you want to be, focus on the journey you need to get and stay there.
+Instead of focusing on the weight you want to be, focus on the journey; one that will help you get and stay there.

 Focus on Non Scale Victories!